-G Suite administrators can check the Users section of the Google Admin console to find details on which limits were reached.
+Administrators can check the Users section of the Google Admin console to find details on which limits were reached.
 In some cases, an administrator can take action to restore access.
-For instructions, see Restore a suspended Gmail account.
+For instructions, go to Restore a suspended Gmail account.

 Accounts that are detected as sending spam might be permanently restricted from sending email.
-See Google's Spam and abuse policy.
+For details, go to Google's Spam and abuse policy.

 Recommendations for sending bulk email